databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_mergeagg
 ************

-.. function:: rst_mergeagg(rasters)
+.. function:: rst_mergeagg(tiles)

-    Combines a collection of rasters into a single raster.
+    Combines a grouped aggregate of raster tiles into a single raster.
     The rasters do not need to have the same extent.
     The rasters must have the same coordinate reference system.
     The rasters are combined using gdalwarp.